m0saan/structures/README.md

 ## Description

-This repository contains a simple implementation to linear and non linear data structures as well as to some of thier algorithms.
+This repository contains a simple implementation to linear and non linear data structures as well as to some of their algorithms.

 ### Goal